CS5001-khoury/Handouts/README.md

-# InclassActivites
+# Handouts

-Repository for in class activities
+Repository for Handouts and activities for students to have easy access towards.